 As may be obvious, most motorcycle accident cases in Missouri are far from straightforward.
 For example, both the injured motorcyclist and the at-fault driver may have been speeding when the collision occurred.
 When fault is difficult to determine, Missouri uses a system known as “pure” comparative fault.
 In Missouri, judges and juries can apportion fault to each party on a percentage basis, and an injured motorcyclist who is even 1% at fault may still be able to recover for their injuries.
 For example, if a motorcyclist was speeding while weaving in and out of traffic when he hit another driver who failed to yield to oncoming traffic, both the motorcyclist and car driver might be at fault.
 A jury could decide that the driver who failed to yield to oncoming traffic was only 10% at fault, and the motorcyclist who was speeding while weaving in traffic was 90% at fault.
 In this case, the amount of total recovery—perhaps $100,000 for hospital bills for the motorcyclist—would be apportioned by the amount of fault.
 The driver 10% at fault would be liable for $10,000 of damages (10% of $100,000), while the motorcyclist 90% at fault would be liable for $90,000 of damages (or, if he was the only driver injured, would be required to pay for $90,000 of damages out of his or his insurance company’s own pocket).

 For this reason, it is enormously important for motorcyclist at the site of the accident to avoid making legal or factual conclusions regarding the accident.
 Many motorcyclists who are, for example, speeding when an accident occurs might assume that they can’t recover any damages through their insurance company (or the other driver) because they were violating the law when they were injured.
 As suggested above, this is far from true.
-Only a police investigation, and, quite frequently, an attorney can determine the legal responsibilities of the parties involved, and the true facts of what may have occurred during the accident.
+Only a police investigation, and, quite frequently, a motorcycle injury lawyer or attorney can determine the legal responsibilities of the parties involved, and the true facts of what may have occurred during the accident.
 Motorcyclists, if confronted by the police or an insurance adjuster at the site of the accident, should merely recount a factual retelling of the situation, without noting whether a particular driver (or they, themselves) did anything wrong in particular.

-Retaining a Motorcycle Attorney makes a difference
+Retaining a Motorcycle Injury Lawyer Makes a Difference

 Most motorcycle accidents are dealt with prior to or outside of a formal trial.
 Insurance companies often settle amongst themselves and all of the parties to avoid costly litigation.
 However, the sheer complexity of the parties involved, various avenues for being misrepresented, and the strict time limits in filing a lawsuit, if necessary, mean hiring an attorney who is familiar with personal injury lawsuits, insurance companies, and motorcyclists in general is essential.
 Because the damages flowing from accidents involving motorcyclists can be substantial and life-threatening, it is enormously important for victims of these accidents to achieve the fullest possible recover, and to present a level playing field when confronting enormously wealthy insurance companies who seek only to minimize the amount of claims they must pay out.